 Tokyo Tech has been aggressively pushing for research enhancements in parallel with its education reform, and the Institute of Innovative Research (IIR) was established in April 2016 to integrate the major research laboratories at Tokyo Tech.
 IIR comprises Research Laboratories, Research Centers, and Research Units.
 The Cell Biology Unit led by Honorary Professor and 2016 Nobel Prize laureate Yoshinori Ohsumi was the first Research Unit established at Tokyo Tech.
 The Institute also recently kicked off the World Research Hub Initiative (WRHI), a project to accelerate international joint research and researcher mobility.
-Executive Vice President for Research Makoto Ando recently spoke about the content and aims of Tokyo Tech's research enhancements.
+Then-Executive Vice President for Research Makoto Ando recently spoke about the content and aims of Tokyo Tech's research enhancements.

 One year has passed since research system reforms were launched in April 2016, and concrete results have been achieved.
 Ando explains the background of the Institute's efforts.